What does that EnerGuide for Houses Rating Mean?

 First, as we've all been brought up through schools that graded us on a percentage basis, we're conditioned to think that 75 percent is a decent grade, and therefore, we don't really need to work harder to get to an 80, which was the equivalent of an R2000 house under the old system.

-Hard to Scale Up
+Hard to Scale Up Energy Efficiency

-Second, moving past 80 was really, really hard, as each point was worth something along the lines of thirty-five hundred to five thousand gigajoules of energy used over the course of a year.
+Second, moving past 80 was really, really hard, as each point was worth something along the lines of thirty-five hundred to five thousand gigajoules of energy usage over the course of a year.
 The higher up the scale, the tougher it got to level up.

 Third, what does it mean to improve from a 65 to a 75 under this point system?
 It’s not as simple as oh, that’s a 10 percent reduction in energy use!
 A one-point improvement on the old rating scale could represent a 3 to a 5 percent reduction in energy consumption.

-More Gigajoules, More Energy Use
+More Gigajoules, More Energy Consumption

 Why gigajoules?
 A gigajoule is a unit of measurement for energy that doesn’t care about the fuel source – electricity, natural gas, oil, propane or wood.
 BTUs, kilowatt hours and other measurements are converted, and now we’re comparing apples to apples, because the energy use rating is fuel neutral.